even-dev12/Understand-mp_Linpack/README.md

 Le versioni ottimizzate del benchmark LINPACK fornite da Intel facilitano l'ottenimento di risultati elevati sui sistemi basati su processori Intel autentici, più facilmente rispetto al benchmark HPL standard.
 I binari precompilati richiedono che la libreria Intel® MPI sia installata sul cluster.

+## Intel® oneAPI Math Kernel Library Benchmarks
+• LINPACK Benchmark
+• LINPACK Benchmark for a Customized MPI Implementation
+• Optimized HPL-AI* Benchmark

+## LINPACK Benchmark
+The following limitations are known for the Intel Optimized LINPACK Benchmark for Linux*:
+• Intel Optimized LINPACK Benchmark supports only OpenMP threading

 # File in benchmarks\linpack\ -->	Description
-- xlinpack_xeon64 => The 64-bit program executable for a system with Intel Xeon processor using Intel 64 architecture.
+• xlinpack_xeon64 => The 64-bit program executable for a system with Intel Xeon processor using Intel 64 architecture.
-- runme_xeon64 => A sample shell script for executing a pre determined problem set for xlinpack_xeon64.
+• runme_xeon64 => A sample shell script for executing a pre determined problem set for xlinpack_xeon64.
 OMP_NUM_THREADS set to 4 processors.
-- lininput_xeon64	=> Input file for pre-determined problem for the runme_xeon64 script.
+• lininput_xeon64	=> Input file for pre-determined problem for the runme_xeon64 script.
-- lin_xeon64.txt => Result of the runme_xeon64 script execution
+• lin_xeon64.txt => Result of the runme_xeon64 script execution

-# Known Limitations of the Intel® Optimized LINPACK Benchmark
-The following limitations are known for the Intel Optimized LINPACK Benchmark for Linux*:
-• Intel Optimized LINPACK Benchmark supports only OpenMP threading

-## LINPACK Benchmark that supports mpi
+## LINPACK Benchmark for a Customized MPI Implementation
 The Intel® Distribution for LINPACK Benchmark includes prebuilt binaries linked with Intel® MPI library.
 For a customized MPI implementation, tools are also included to build a binary using Intel® oneAPI Math Kernel Library MPI wrappers.
 All the files are located in the ./benchmarks/mp_linpack/subdirectory of the Intel® oneAPI Math Kernel Library directory.

 # File in <mkl directory> /benchmarks/mp_linpack/ -->	Description
   Prebuilt executables for performance testing
-- xhpl_intel64_dynamic => Prebuilt binary for the Intel® 64 architecture dynamically linked against Intel MPI library
+• xhpl_intel64_dynamic => Prebuilt binary for the Intel® 64 architecture dynamically linked against Intel MPI library

   Run scripts and an input file example
-- runme_intel64_dynamic => Sample run script for the Intel® 64 architecture and binary dynamically linked against Intel MPI library
+• runme_intel64_dynamic => Sample run script for the Intel® 64 architecture and binary dynamically linked against Intel MPI library
-- runme_intel64_prv	=> Script that sets HPL environment variables.
+• runme_intel64_prv	=> Script that sets HPL environment variables.
 It is called by runme_intel64_dynamic
-- HPL.dat => Example of an HPL configuration file.
+• HPL.dat => Example of an HPL configuration file.

   Prebuilt libraries and utilities for building with a customized MPI implementation
-- build.sh => Build script for creating Intel® Distribution for LINPACK Benchmark for the Intel® 64 architecture with a customized MPI implementation
+• build.sh => Build script for creating Intel® Distribution for LINPACK Benchmark for the Intel® 64 architecture with a customized MPI implementation

 ## Building the Intel® Distribution for LINPACK* Benchmark (and the Intel® Optimized HPL-AI* Benchmark) for a Customized MPI Implementation
 The Intel® Distribution for LINPACK Benchmark contains a sample build script build.sh.
 If you are using a customized MPI implementation, this script builds a binary using Intel® oneAPI Math Kernel Library (oneMKL) MPI wrappers.
 To build the binary, follow these steps:

-- Specify the location of Intel® oneAPI Math Kernel Library (oneMKL) to be used (MKLROOT) .
+• Specify the location of Intel® oneAPI Math Kernel Library (oneMKL) to be used (MKLROOT) .

   La libreria da usare è quella in: